a research (b)log

 a premier international modeling agency that takes unpaid interns (rolling applications), and hires the select few who stand out.

-t to model, send in your photos.
+or hell, if you just want to model, send in your photos.

 (another modeling opp. -- work for a socially conscious sex fiend)